mammask/EarthBiAs2017/introLargeDataMng.md

   dyAxis("y", label = "Rainfall amount (mm)") %>% dyAxis("x", label = "Year")
 ```

-    ## PhantomJS not found.
-You can install it with webshot::install_phantomjs().
-If it is installed, please make sure the phantomjs executable can be found via the PATH variable.

 We can add more features in the previous plot:

 ``` r